william-ibarra/angular-challenge/README.md

 - Create a load more button to get more results from the API.
 - Create a category buttons bar to get data from a specific category.
-- Capitalize category name using titlecase pipe.
+- Capitalize category title using titlecase pipe.
-- Emit an event when category is clicked passing category title to parent component.
+- Emit an event to send category title to parent component when category is clicked.
-- Apply css style to selected category using ngClass.
+- Apply CSS style to the selected category using ngClass.